Baseline-JS/baseline-ai-stack/README.md

 ### Commands

-Start the api, chat and web in their own terminal windows/tabs with the following commands.
+Start the api and chat in their own terminal windows/tabs with the following commands.

 1. `pnpm run generate:env:local` to generate the env files for the frontend clients
 2. `pnpm run start:api`
 3. `pnpm run start:chat`
-4. `pnpm run start:web`

 ### Running locally Limitations

-- API, Web & Chat: No S3, you will need to rely on AWS staging S3
+- API, Chat: No S3, you will need to rely on AWS staging S3
 - API: No local Cognito Authorizer, the deployed staging cognito can be used (see `packages/api/serverless.yml`) or the payload set by `AUTHORIZER` in `packages/api/scripts/run-api-local.sh`.
 - Chat: Cognito UI relies on an active AWS Cognito user pool, use deployed staging